vuestorefront/vue-storefront/packages/core/docs/integrate/payment.md

 After getting theoretical foundations, it's time to start the analysis.

 ### Check for already existing solution
-Check if there is a already existing headless-ready integration with your eCommerce and PSP.
-If you found one, be careful with estsimations.
-Headless-ready is very popular term nowadays.
+Check if there is an already existing headless-ready integration with your eCommerce and PSP.
+If you found one, be careful with estimations.
+Headless-ready is a very popular term nowadays.
 Developers tend to publish not well-tested integrations.
 You might encounter integrations marked as headless-ready but without key functionalities like 3DS1/3DS2 fully working through API.

 If everything is fine, in most cases, you will have to create VSF2 middleware integration to access new eCommerce endpoints.
 This is the easiest scenario because you don't have to write additional code for PSP and eCommerce communication.